mdniyaz224/reacttpcollegeproject/README.md

-# reacttpcollegeproject
+# simple project
-this is tp college project
+this is a simple project